 In Shipfusion’s fulfillment centers, warehouse professionals are logistics experts equipped with technology to accept inbound shipments, identify products, sort through those products and organize them in a manner that allows for quick and easy retrieval.

 Inventory is strategically stored to meet client needs related to safety, security and inventory turnover times.
 The storage process in a warehouse may seem random, but an efficient and fast warehouse is a priceless one.
 Conversely, a warehouse that lacks safety, ample spacing and the proper conditions (temperature, humidity level etc.) will inevitably disappoint customers and increase supply chain expense.

 Supply Chain Efficiency and Sustainability

-The services provided within a well-equipped Fulfillment Center empowers a business to ensure the proper products are readily available exactly when necessary.
+The services provided within a well-equipped eCommerce Fulfillment Center empowers a business to ensure the proper products are readily available exactly when necessary.
 Whether orders are required to pick and pack, kitting, special storage or handling, assembly or shipment consolidation, the warehouse serves as ground zero for all such protocols.

 Here are a few hidden services that ensure end-customer satisfaction:

 Safety Stocking: The level of extra stock that is maintained to mitigate risk of run-out for raw materials or finished goods due to uncertainties in supply or demand.
 The purpose of safety stock is to ensure that, once you’ve run through your cycle stock (what you were expecting to sell during a certain time period), you’re still prepared for any orders if there is an unexpected change in demand or in the supply.